By | Dec 6, 2022 | Categories: Employee Retention, Hiring & Recruiting |

 4. Learning and Growth Opportunities

 Learning and growth opportunities are two of the most important considerations for candidates assessing a potential career move.
-This was confirmed in a recent webinar hosted by David Yawman, BarkerGilmore Senior Advisor and former Executive Vice President, General Counsel & Corporate Secretary of PepsiCo, Inc. Earn the excitement of the candidate by highlighting the opportunities at the organization for personal and professional growth.
+This was confirmed in a recent webinar hosted by David Yawman, BarkerGilmore Strategic Advisor and Coach and former Executive Vice President, General Counsel & Corporate Secretary of PepsiCo, Inc. Earn the excitement of the candidate by highlighting the opportunities at the organization for personal and professional growth.

 • Business development: Emphasize the candidate’s ability to learn about all aspects of the business.
 Discuss the opportunities to work directly with executive leadership and prominent clients.